 J-1 visa sponsorship / OPT eligible (I am not an international predoc, so I know less about how this works in practice)

-As a predoc, my hours varied based off of deadlines, but, in general, I worked 35-40 hours a week.
-My hours are pretty flexible, if I have a mid-afternoon slump, I can always take a break, go to the gym, and come back to finish work later.
+As a predoc, my hours varied based on deadlines, but, in general, I worked 35-40 hours a week.
+My hours were pretty flexible; if I had a mid-afternoon slump, I could always take a break, go to the gym, and come back to finish work later.
 In the last year of my predoc, I met with my PI at least once, often more times per week and corresponded over email with him almost daily.
-My project management and econometric skills have vastly improved.
+My project management and econometric skills vastly improved.

 I ended up staying at Stanford for my PhD and I'm very happy with the level of support and mentorship that I have going into the PhD.